 3 rows affected.

-Now that you’ve got the basics down, you can start writing more complex queries to your PostgreSQL database and analyzing your data with your preferred techniques in a Jupyter notebook.
+Now that you’ve got the basics down, you can start writing complex queries to your database PostgreSQL in a Jupyter notebook and analyzing your data with your preferred techniques.

 You can find the code in the following GitHub link: